Grace Maher: Club career

 Maher signed with Melbourne Victory for the 2018–19 W-League season.

 In September 2020, after two seasons with Melbourne Victory, Maher returned to Canberra United.

+In August 2023, Maher returned to Melbourne, joining Western United.

+In September 2025, Maher returned to Melbourne Victory.

 International

 Maher has played for the Young Matildas, and was called up to the Australia women's national team for a training camp in Australia ahead of the 2017 Algarve Cup.